LaravelDaily/course-react-parking/docs/Lesson 4 - Named routes.md

 export default App
 ```

 Having custom components has huge benefits.
-Code looks more clean, components are reusable, reduces amount of places to update if changes are needed.
-For example now you just need to update `NamedLink` if you want to display all links in different color.
+Code looks cleaner, components are reusable, and reduces the number of places to update if changes are needed.
+For example, now you just need to update `NamedLink` if you want to display all links in a different color.